 Many of Sony's first-party games, like Spider-Man: Miles Morales and Horizon Forbidden West, will release on both PS4 and PS5.
 But that isn't the case with all of them.
 There will be games only available on next-gen hardware like the PlayStation 5.

 Backward compatibility is a way for older games to run on newer hardware.
-An overwhelmingly majority of the PS4's library — around 4,000 games — is playable on PS5.
+An overwhelming majority of the PS4's library — around 4,000 games — is playable on PS5.
 Many of these games also benefit from PS5 Game Boost, improving their performance and frame rate.

 The PS4, including the Pro, has no sort of backward compatibility to speak of.
 If you want to play older PS3 or PS2 games that you own, you'd need to re-buy them if they were ported over.